 Imagem Music Group manages musical works and songs for thousands of classical, rock, jazz, and pop writers and composers.
 The firm’s mission is to be a global force in independent music publishing and it relies on IT to support its growth orientated model.
-In order speed up their systems and to save time, space and money, they have invested in Microsoft virtualisation products.
-IT specialists Frontier Technology were on hand to advice-on and deploy the solutions.
+In order to speed up their systems and to save time, space, and money, they have invested in Microsoft virtualisation products.
+IT specialists Frontier Technology was on hand to advice-on and deploy the Microsoft virtualisation solutions.

 The situation: small team- big plans